Police are begging lawmakers to stop relaxing gun laws. Charlotte shows why.

 - Deep Read ( 3 Min. )

-A shooting in Charlotte, North Carolina, on Monday, highlights why some police departments across the country have called on lawmakers in recent years to stop relaxing gun laws.
-The incident, which left four officers dead and several others wounded, happened as police attempted to arrest a man for possession of a firearm by a convicted felon.
+A shooting in Charlotte, North Carolina, on Monday highlights why some police departments across the United States have called on lawmakers in recent years to stop relaxing gun laws.
+The incident, which left four officers dead and several others wounded, happened as police attempted to arrest a man for possession of a firearm by a felon.

 Many police officers are conservative.
-But gun violence is putting pressure on their relationship with Republican lawmakers who are often proponents of looser gun laws.
+But gun violence is putting pressure on their relationship with Republican lawmakers, who are often proponents of looser gun laws.

 Why We Wrote ThisA story focused on